 A named entity is a specific person, place, organization, or thing.

 If all the stories about a particular event were clustered together, and one included mentions of named entities that other articles on the same topic don’t include, it might rank higher than others.
 This metric is supposed to indicate that news sources are “capable of original reporting.”
 There are some limitations to using this approach.
 For example, the publication dates of the articles might be considered to see which article included which named entity when.
-Variations in spelling and abbreviation might also be looked at when determining whether the named entities in articles are unique.
+Variations in spelling and abbreviation might also be examined when determining whether the named entities in articles are unique.

 Number of topics on which the source produces content